-Further, the rating takes comfort from the revenue visibility for VCBOPL as the 10-year concession agreement (CA) with the authority essentially translates into an annuity model of revenues wherein the SPV (viz., VCBOPL) will be paid a fixed rate for a minimum assured distance of 180 km/bus/day, subject to the assured bus availability.
-ICRA also draws comfort from the presence of an established key component supplier (KCS), Beiqi Foton Motor Company Limited (Foton), China, and the multi-partite agreements with the Original Equipment Manufacturer (OEM), viz., PMI Electro Mobility Solutions Private Limited (PEMPSL) and KCS for after-sale maintenance.
-Further, the operational risks are mitigated to a large extent as annual maintenance costs (AMC) and operator costs are largely stable, given the fixed-price contracts with the OEM and operator, as well as back-to-back arrangements for passing on any incremental costs or penalties in case of bus non-availability.
+Further, the rating takes comfort from the revenue visibility for VCBOPL as the 10-year concession agreement (CA) with the authority essentially translates into an annuity model of revenues wherein the SPV (viz., VCBOPL) will be paid a fixed rate for a minimum assured distance of 180 km/bus/day, subject to assured bus availability.
+ICRA also draws comfort from the presence of an established key component supplier (KCS), Beiqi Foton Motor Company Limited (Foton), China, and the multi-partite agreements with the Original Equipment Manufacturer (OEM), viz., PMI Electro Mobility Solutions Private Limited (PEMPSL) and KCS for after-sales maintenance.
+Further, the operational risks are mitigated to a large extent as annual maintenance costs (AMC) and operator costs are largely stable, given the fixed-price contracts with the OEM and operator, as well as back-to-back arrangements for passing on any incremental costs or penalties in case of the unavailability of buses.

-ICRA notes that the capex requirements for VCBOPL will be largely limited to the major maintenance expenditure (expected in FY2027).
-The company is provisioning for the MMRA on an annual basis, and ICRA expects cash accruals set aside to adequately fund this expenditure in due time.
+ICRA notes that the capex requirements for the SPV will be largely limited to the major maintenance expenditure (expected in FY2027-FY2028).
+The company is provisioning for the MMRA on a monthly basis, and ICRA expects cash accruals to be set aside to adequately fund this expenditure in due time.
 The project remains susceptible to counterparty risks, given the nature of intracity operations, wherein the ticket collections are usually much lower than the revenue payable to the operator.
-The risks are mitigated to some extent by the escrow mechanism, wherein the Authority is obligated to deposit the revenues from ticket collections, while also maintaining three months of revenue payable as a payment reserve.
-ICRA notes that the deposits to this escrow have been lumpy and not maintained on a regular basis; notwithstanding the same, comfort is from the presence of undrawn working capital facilities which could be utilised in case of material delays.
-The authority has also provided a revolving LC equivalent to another three-months of revenue payables.
-Additionally, the presence of the State Government of Uttar Pradesh (through the Directorate of Urban Transport, Department of Urban Development) as a party in the CA, and the creation of a corpus through imposition of a 2% cess on property transactions, 25% of which is earmarked for urban transportation requirements, offers comfort regarding the Authority's ability and commitment to honour its obligations.
+The risks are mitigated to some extent by the escrow mechanism, wherein the Authority is obligated to deposit the revenues from ticket collections, while maintaining three months of revenue payable as a payment reserve.
+ICRA notes that the deposits to this escrow have been lumpy and have not been maintained on a regular basis.
+Despite the same, ICRA draws comfort from the undrawn working capital facilities (never utilised despite two years of operations), which could be utilised in case of material delays.
+Additionally, the presence of the State Government of Uttar Pradesh (through the Directorate of Urban Transport, Department of Urban Development) as a party in the CA, and the creation of a corpus through imposition of a 2% cess on property transactions, 25% of which is earmarked for urban transportation requirements, offer comfort regarding the Authority's ability and commitment to honour its obligations.

-The Stable outlook on the rating reflects ICRA's opinion that the company's revenue visibility will remain stable, supported by consistent operational performance and the availability of long-term agreement with the authority.
-GMPL, one of the parent entities, is expected to support the project through any funding support till the operations fully stabilise.
+The Stable outlook on the rating reflects ICRA's opinion that the company's revenue visibility will remain stable, supported by consistent operational performance and the availability of long-term agreement with the Authority.
+GMPL, one of the parent entities, is expected to support the project with funding, in case of any fund gaps.